-To add your products to Google Shopping, you need a Google Shopping feed.
+To add your products to Google Shopping, you need a Google Shopping feed and possibly a Merchant Center supplemental Feed.
 A Google Shopping feed is a collection of your website’s products and relevant product information.
+If you don’t already have a feed, don’t worry, you can get started with our Google Shopping Feed Management tool.
 What we’ll look at in this blog is what Google Merchant Center supplemental feeds are, what they’re for and whether or not you need one.

 What Is A Merchant Center Supplemental Feed

 A supplemental feed is a product feed that is uploaded to Google Merchant Center to complete or enhance your primary shopping feed.
-This feed will contain feed attributes that are missing from your primary feed so that you can make your shopping ads as relevant to a potential customer as possible.
+This feed will contain Google Shopping feed attributes that are missing from your primary feed so that you can make your shopping ads as relevant to a potential customer as possible.

 A supplemental feed can be uploaded as a Google Sheet, .txt or .xml format.

 When Should You Use A Merchant Center Supplemental Feed